-In a move guaranteed to excite and enrage legions of DC fans, Warner Bros. officially announced a standalone Joker film.
-Set for release in Fall 2019, the upcoming Joker movie follows the Clown Prince of Crime's origin story as a comedian struggling to make it big.
-It already boasts a few high-profile names on its cast and the storyline will reportedly exist completely independent of previous DC Extended Universe films.
+In a move guaranteed to either excite or enrage legions of DC fans, Warner Bros. is officially making a standalone Joker film.
+Set for release October 4, 2019, Joker follows the Clown Prince of Crime's origin as a comedian struggling to make it big.
+It already boasts a high-profile cast, and the storyline will reportedly exist entirely independent of previous DC Extended Universe films.

 Many suspect Joker, a reportedly low-budget and dark endeavor, could join the ranks of R-rated superhero films.
 After the fan backlash against Jared Leto's Joker, WB and DC have their work cut out for them with the Joker origin film.

 Massively outperforming expectations, Warner Bros.
 Joker laughed its way to a $96 million opening weekend in the states, breaking October's previous record-holder, 2018's Venom.
 Notably, the R-rated feature, budgeted at a modest $60 million, also beat out the opening weekend gross for 2017's Justice League, a $300 million PG-13 film that ultimately earned well below expectations.

 Playing across 4,300 screens, Joker also set the record for widest October release, and raked in an additional $140.5 million internationally.

 Director Todd Phillips took home the highest honor at the 2019 Venice film festival with his dramatic take on the classic comic book villain.
 Joker won the Golden Lion, marking one of the few times a Hollywood studio production walked away with the grand prize.